Waris Shah

+He is primarily known as the author of the Heer Ranjha love poem.
+It's about one of the most popular tragic romances of Punjab.
+Traditionally, this love poem is recited in bhairavi raga and this continues to be done even today.

 Background

-Syed Mohammad Waris Shah was born in Jandiala Sher Khan, Punjab, present-day Pakistan into a reputed Sayyid family and was a descendant of Sayyid Muhammad Al-Makki through his son Sayyid Badruddin.
+Syed Mohammad Waris Shah was born in Jandiala Sher Khan, Punjab, present-day Pakistan, into a reputed Sayyid family and was a descendant of Sayyid Muhammad Al-Makki through his son Sayyid Badruddin.
 His father's name was Gulsher Shah and mother's name was Kamal Banu.
 Waris's parents are said to have died when he was young.
 Waris spent years in search of the perfect spiritual guide.
 Waris Shah acknowledged himself to be a disciple of an ustad from Kasur, namely Hafiz Ghulam Murtaza from whom he received his education.
 After completing his education, Waris moved to Malka Hans, a village twelve kilometres north of Pakpattan.
-Here he resided in a small room, adjacent to a historic mosque now called Masjid Waris Shah, until his death.
+Here he resided in a small room (or Hujra), adjacent to a historic mosque now called Masjid Waris Shah, until his death.